 Travis Scott x Nike Air Force 1 ‘Sail’

-The Travis Scott Air Force 1 ‘Sail’ may feature a creamy-coloured upper, but they’re far from vanilla.
+The Travis Scott Air Force 1 ‘Sail’ may feature a creamy-colored upper, but they’re far from vanilla.
 Boxed with all the unique details that made the first release so special; the second drop in the collaboration proved just as popular.

 Travis Scott x Nike Air Jordan 4 ‘Cactus Jack’

-The Nike Air Jordan 4 ‘Cactus Jack’ isn’t just a fire colourway of a popular Jordan silhouette, but it’s also an ode to the Houston Oilers (and therefore a nod to the rapper’s Southern upbringings).
+The Nike Air Jordan 4 ‘Cactus Jack’ isn’t just a fire colorway of a popular Jordan silhouette, but it’s also an ode to the Houston Oilers (and therefore a nod to the rapper’s Southern upbringings).
 The sneaker’s palette is exclusive to the collaboration and is joined by ‘Cactus Jack’ branding across the shoe and complete with a ‘Travis Scott’ label hidden on the inside of the sneaker’s tongue.

 Travis Scott x Nike Air Jordan XXIII ‘NRG’

 Travis Scott x Nike Air Jordan 33 'NRG' sneaker is the low-key release of the collection — and we love an underdog.
 Fashioned with a versatile army olive upper and built upon the Jordan 33’s Flight Speed technology; this is a sneaker that shouldn’t be slept on.

 Travis Scott x Nike Air Jordan 1 High ‘Cactus Jack’

 What do you get when you cross one of the coolest rappers of our time with the most iconic sneaker silhouette in history?
 THE ULTIMATE SNEAKER OF THE YEAR, THAT’S WHAT.
 (Excuse the enthusiasm, we just really, really like this shoe.)